rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/get-retrieve-image-metadata-item-for-specified-image-images-image-id-metadata-key.rst

     GET /images/{image_id}/metadata/{key}

-Retrieves an image metadata item for the specified image.

 This operation shows a metadata item for an image.

 Specify the image ID and metadata key in the URI.